CCI-Bonn/dCNN-MRI-Reconstruction/README.md

 **DISCLAIMER:** This repository is only intended for editors and reviewers of the manuscript "<ins>Deep-learning-based reconstruction of undersampled MRI for multi-fold reduction of scan time: a multicenter retrospective cohort study in neuro-oncology</ins>".
 Do not use this repository outside the review process or distribute it.
 The repository will be made publicly available upon acceptance of the manuscript via https://github.com/NeuroAI-HD/dCNN-MRI-Reconstruction

 The containerized version of this code will be released soon.
+Also, this repository is presently shared using Gitfront which doesn't support rendering latex mathematical symbols.
+This problem won't occur in the final repository shared using Github

 # dCNN-MRI-Reconstruction
 Code for MR Image reconstruction using physics-based neural network.